AidLite Python API Documentation

 Context Class class Context

-Used to store the runtime context involved in the execution process, including the Model
+Used to store runtime context involved in the execution process, including Model objects and Config objects, and may be extended to include runtime data in the future.

 Constructor Context()